top of page

 We traveled at the end of March, and the villages were quite empty – it’s possible that between April and June, the restaurant options would increase

-The house we rented in the village of Sotoserrano
+The house we rented in Sotoserrano village

 We rented a car from Seville airport (this time from Alamo) through the Economy Car Rentals website and returned it in downtown Madrid.
 (With this company, it’s always cheaper to pick up the car from the airport.)